cncf/tag-security/assessments/projects/keycloak/self-assessment.md

 *   manage-identity-providers
 *   impersonation

 Keycloak also allows applying user specific policies for given resources.
-Policies can be custom, based on attributes (full ABAC), or even custom implemented
+Policies can be custom, based on attributes (full ABAC), or even custom implemented:

 ![alt_text](docs/image5.png "image_tooltip")

-As this is based on comprehensive Centralized Authorization based on UMA policies can be evaluated in the UI to troubleshoot permission issues:
+This is based on comprehensive Centralized Authorization UMA policies which can be evaluated in the UI to troubleshoot permission issues:

 ![alt_text](docs/image6.png "image_tooltip")